Pavement (York)

-Pavement is a street in the city centre of York, in England.
+Pavement is a street in the city centre of York, England.

 History

-The area occupied by Pavement was outside the Roman city walls, but fairly central within the Mediaeval walls of York.
-During the Anglo-Saxon and Viking eras, it was at the heart of the commercial area of Jorvik.
-The location of one of York's two early markets, the road was known as Marketshire, a name first recorded in 1086, and shared with the city ward in which it was located.
-It was alternatively known as Ousegate, which remains the name of its western continuation.
-By the Middle Ages, its market days were Tuesday, Thursday and Saturday, and the central part of the street was roughly its present width – far wider than most city streets of the time.
+The area occupied by Pavement lay outside the Roman city walls but was fairly central within the medieval walls of York.
+During the Anglo-Saxon and Viking eras it formed part of the commercial area of Jorvik.
+The location of one of York's two early markets, the road was known as Marketshire, a name first recorded in 1086, and shared with the city ward in which it stood.
+It was also known as Ousegate, a name that remains in use for its western continuation.
+By the Middle Ages its market days were Tuesday, Thursday and Saturday, and the central part of the street was roughly its present width, far wider than most city streets of the time.

-From 1329, the street was increasingly known as "Pavement", which is likely to indicate that it was one of the first roads in the city to be paved.
-As a major open space in the city, it was popular site for public gatherings, it contained a ring for bull baiting, and was also the location where Thomas Percy, 7th Earl of Northumberland was executed.
+From 1329 the street was increasingly known as "Pavement", likely indicating that it was one of the first roads in the city to be paved.
+As a major open space it was a popular site for public gatherings; it contained a ring for bull baiting and was also the location where Thomas Percy, 7th Earl of Northumberland was executed.

 The market continued to thrive, and a market cross was erected in 1671.
-By the 18th-century, the market was short of space, and sections of the road were widened: shops in front of St Crux were demolished in 1769, followed by the chancel and part of the churchyard of All Saints, in 1782.
+By the 18th century the market was short of space, and sections of the road were widened: shops in front of St Crux Church were demolished in 1769, followed by the chancel and part of the churchyard of All Saints' Church, in 1782.
 The market cross was demolished in 1813.
-In 1836, Parliament Street was laid out, leading to the demolition of many buildings on the north side of the street, St Crux was demolished in 1887, and then in 1912, Piccadilly was extended to reach Pavement on the south side, resulting in more demolitions.
-Finally, in the 1950s, Stonebow was constructed as an eastern continuation of the street.
+In 1836 Parliament Street was laid out, leading to the demolition of many buildings on the north side of the street; St Crux was demolished in 1887.
+In 1912 Piccadilly was extended to reach Pavement on the south side, resulting in further demolitions.
+Finally, in the 1950s Stonebow was constructed as an eastern continuation of the street.